arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - Halo: CE - With Infinite releasing soon, I thought it would be nice to dip my feet into this franchise.
+The first game feels a bit dated in some ways, but was pretty enjoyable overall.

   - Lost Words: Beyond the Page - A touching story of a child coping with loss through stories.
 Lovely art style and story.